Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Nick’s Fish House

 With its open air wood deck and docks overlooking the water, Nick’s will make you feel like you’ve been transported to a beach town.
-This Port Covington seafood restaurant is the perfect spot to dig into a pile of freshly steamed crabs, but save some room for the crab cake or fresh catch of the day.
+This Baltimore Peninsula seafood restaurant is the perfect spot to dig into a pile of freshly steamed crabs, but save some room for the crab cake or fresh catch of the day.

 Thames Street Oyster House